 ---|---|---|---|---|---|

-Keep reading below to get a detailed summary of each one.
+Keep reading to get a detailed summary of each one.

-1. OpenPhone: The best Google Voice alternative for small businesses and growing teams
+1. OpenPhone: Best Google Voice alternative for small businesses and growing teams

 Pros

-- Unlimited calls and texts to the US & Canada
+- Unlimited calls and texts to the US and Canada

 - Shared numbers to split responsibility for incoming calls and texts